ibmjstart/bluemix-java-postgresql-uploader/README.md

 ## Prerequisites ##

 Before we begin, we first need to install the command line tool that will be used to upload and manage your application.
-Cloud Foundry uses a tool called [**cf**](https://github.com/cloudfoundry/cf).
-This tool is written in Ruby, so you must have Ruby installed.
-If you are running on Windows, you can install Ruby from [this](http://rubyinstaller.org/downloads/) website.
+Cloud Foundry uses a tool called [**cf**](https://github.com/cloudfoundry/cli).
+Make sure you are using v6 of the cf cli by using

-For Linux systems, consult your documentation for how to install the **ruby** package - for Ubuntu the command:

-	apt-get install ruby

-should work for you.

-Once Ruby is installed, cf can be installed by using the **gem install** command:

-	gem install cf
+	cf -v

+to see the version.

 ## Download the App ##